Tesco hit with U.S. investor lawsuit over accounting irregularities

-NEW YORK (Reuters) - Tesco Plc has been hit with a proposed class action lawsuit in the United States by investors over accounting irregularities at Britain’s largest retailer.
+NEW YORK, Oct 24 (Reuters) - Tesco Plc has been hit with a proposed class action lawsuit in the United States by investors over accounting irregularities at Britain’s largest retailer.

 The lawsuit was filed on Thursday in New York federal court, the same day the company reported a bigger than expected hole in its finances, prompting its chairman to resign.